-&lt;sup>71 Target was reported at 1,492,500 in 2021 but revised/ refined down.
-This is a conservative estimate, since for 146 administrative units (terroirs) in Mongala and Oriental, projects have not provided figures in hectares
+75 Target was reported at 1,492,500 in 2021 but revised/ refined down.
+This is a conservative estimate, since for 146 administrative units (terroirs) in Mongala and Oriental, projects have not provided figures in hectares.

-&lt;sup>72.
-Some titles are, as reported in the draft FONAREDD report, awaiting validation by the Governor, but there is no data on what areas this covers.
+76. Some titles are, as reported in the draft FONAREDD report, awaiting validation by the Governor, but there is no data on what areas this covers.

-Figure 23: mission to install permanent plots for the Natural resources Inventory in the Nyanga province, Gabon
+Figure 25: mission to install permanent plots for the Natural resources Inventory in the Nyanga province, Gabon